microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-winget-rest-source-azure.md

 # Create a Windows Package Manager REST source

-This section provides guidance on how to create a REST source that can be connected to using the Windows Package Manager for ISVs or Publishers who may have additional privacy requirements for their software distribution.
+This section provides guidance on how to create a REST source for the Windows Package Manager.
+ISVs or Publishers may host and manage a rest source if they would like full control of the applications available in a source.
+An independently hosted source may choose to expose the read endpoints publicly or restrict access to specific IP address via the addition of a traffic shaping module.
+The basic setups configured by the cmdlets and examples result in a source that is publicly readable but requires an authorization key to manage.

 Windows Package Manager offers a comprehensive package manager solution including a command line tool and a set of services for installing applications.
 For more general package submission information, see [submit packages to Windows Package Manager](../package/index.md).